othmanjaber/Axivio-Axora/README.md

 **Age:** 15 • **School:** The Islamiah Secondary School, Nablus

-Hey there!
+short message : Hey there!
 My name is Hamza, and I'm passionate about robotics and engineering.
 I enjoy working with electronics and programming, and I'm always excited to tackle new challenges.
 This WRO competition gives me the perfect opportunity to combine my interests in technology and problem-solving.

+Gmail : <hamzadarawsheh321@gmail.com>
 </td>
 </tr>